-We believe the facts and the law do not support the jury's findings of infringement and patent validity and are seeking to overturn the verdict in post-trial motions with the District Court and, if necessary, we will continue to do so through the appeals process.
+We believe the facts and the law do not support the jury's findings of infringement and patent validity and are seeking to overturn the verdict through the appeals process.

 For the year ended December 31, 2013, we accrued \$19.5 million in damages and other litigation-related costs related to this case, of which \$1.3 million was included in provision for litigation loss (cost of goods sold, due to a write off of certain inventory which will not be sold due to the verdict) and \$18.2 million was included in provision for litigation loss (operating expense).
+During the year ended December 31, 2014, we accrued an additional \$0.6 million in interest included in provision for litigation related to this litigation.